Module 10.1: Enterprise Landing Zones & Account Vending

 Section titled “Example: AWS SCP for Kubernetes Guardrails”{ "Version": "2012-10-17", "Statement": [ { "Sid": "DenyPublicEKSEndpoint", "Effect": "Deny", "Action": [ "eks:CreateCluster", "eks:UpdateClusterConfig" ], "Resource": "*", "Condition": { "ForAnyValue:StringEquals": { "eks:endpointPublicAccess": "true" } } }, { "Sid": "DenyEKSWithoutLogging", "Effect": "Deny", "Action": "eks:CreateCluster", "Resource": "*", "Condition": { "Null": { "eks:logging": "true" } } }, { "Sid": "RequireEKSEncryption", "Effect": "Deny", "Action": "eks:CreateCluster", "Resource": "*", "Condition": { "Null": { "eks:encryptionConfig": "true" } } } ]}Connecting Cloud Guardrails to Kubernetes Policy

 Section titled “Connecting Cloud Guardrails to Kubernetes Policy”The key insight that most organizations miss is that cloud guardrails and Kubernetes policy engines must work together as a unified system.
-A cloud SCP can prevent a public EKS endpoint, but it cannot prevent a Kubernetes Service of type LoadBalancer from creating a public-facing ALB.
+Cloud guardrails can restrict some cluster-level settings, but you still need in-cluster policy to govern Kubernetes objects such as Services, Ingresses, and workloads.
 For that, you need an in-cluster policy engine.

 flowchart TD L1["Layer 1: Cloud Provider (Preventive)<br/>SCPs / Azure Policy / Org Policy<br/>What resources can be created?"]
 L2["Layer 2: Infrastructure as Code<br/>Terraform/Crossplane validation (pre-apply)<br/>Is the configuration correct?"]
 L3["Layer 3: Kubernetes Admission<br/>Kyverno / OPA Gatekeeper (ValidatingWebhook)<br/>Is the K8s manifest compliant?"]
 L4["Layer 4: Runtime Detection<br/>Falco / KubeArmor (eBPF runtime policy)<br/>Is the workload behaving correctly?"]